Does Your Doberman Have Good Manners?

 Test 2 – Sitting while being petted.
 This judges the dog’s shyness and defense of personal space.
 During training, you may wish to use treats to teach your dog to remain sitting and calm while being petted.

 Test 3 – Allowing grooming.
 This is essential for veterinarians and groomers to feel comfortable working on your dog.
 The dog will be brushed, ears checked and paws raised.

 Test 4 – Loose leash walking.
 This test shows the handler’s control of their dog.
 The dog should be attentive to the handler and not pull on the leash.

 Test 5 – Walking through a crowd.
 The dog will politely pass by at least 3 people without becoming stressed.

 Test 6- Sit/Down/Stay commands.
-The dog responds to commands while on a 20ft line.
+The dog responds to commands while on a 20-foot line.

 Test 7 – Come command.
-From 10ft away dog is to obey the come command by it’s owner.
+From 10 feet away the dog is to obey the come command by its owner.

 Test 8 – Passing other dogs.
-Two dog handlers approach each other while dogs remain politely by handler.
+Two dog handlers approach each other while the dogs remain politely by its handler.

 Test 9 – Visual and sound distractions.
-These may include a jogger, a person walking a stroller or a bike passing by.
-The dog should show confidence to surprises or unusual objects.
+These may include a jogger, a person walking a stroller, or a bike passing by.
+The dog should show confidence in surprises or unusual objects.

-In this video we get a glimpse at a wonderful pitbull taking the canine good citizen test.
-What do you think about the CGC test?
+In this video, we get a glimpse at some dogs taking the canine good citizen test.